-Two talks are usually presented at LUV meetings.
+Two talks are usually presented at the main LUV meetings.
 One aimed at beginners, or introducing a new tool, technique, application or distribution.
 The second talk is generally more technical or goes into greater depth.
 Both presentations are about 30 - 45 minutes long including time for questions.
+We also have tutorials and workshops at our beginners meetings on Saturdays which are typically up to two hours long including time for questions, followed by another two hours of discussion and general assistance to members.

 Presenters should email Luv Committee with the following details: